Many of your customers don’t want to talk to you. Harsh, but true...

-A growing number of restaurants beyond the large US fast food chains are now investing in self-ordering kiosk technology as the data shows they increase efficiency and basket size while reducing queue times.
+A growing number of restaurants, beyond the large US fast food chains, are now investing in self-ordering kiosk technology.
+These include ghost kitchens, virtual restaurants, one-off restaurants and smaller chains, as the data shows kiosks increase efficiency and basket size while reducing queue times.

 McDonalds has been testing self-ordering kiosks in its franchises for over a decade and is fast rolling them out across all its locations.
 They began rolling out self-ordering kiosks in US locations in 2015 and haven't looked back since.
 By 2020, most of the fast food chain’s 14,000 locations will have self-ordering kiosks installed.
 Other major chains that have gone the self-ordering kiosk route include Burger King and Wendys.

 It’s simply no longer a trend that the hospitality industry at large can choose to ignore.
 Self-ordering kiosks are here to stay.

 So how can a self-ordering kiosk help grow your restaurant profits?